-Camp Report by Liz Dohan
+Camp Report and Photos by Liz Dohan

 Driftwood Lodge in Smithers was a magnificent setting for Nature Vancouver’s drive in camp.
 Due to forest fires in the province, and closures along Highway 97, most of us made the trek in our vehicles along the Yellowhead Highway, adding perhaps an hour or two to the approximately 1200 kilometer trip.